Will I learn all facets of Ob/Gyn?

 Is there protected teaching time?

-Attending rounds are held each morning for each team.
-On Thursdays the residents attend educational sessions from 7:30AM-1:30PM.
-During this time there are no resident clinical duties, the faculty covers L&D and the ED, and there are no scheduled surgeries.
+Attending rounds are held each morning for the OB Service, Monday-Friday.
+On Thursdays the residents attend educational sessions from 8:00AM-1:30PM.
+During this time the faculty covers L&D and the ED.
+The GYN service has teaching rounds on Tuesday and Thursday mornings.
+Gyn ONC service has teaching rounds on Thursday.